Track and Trace

 Track and trace at Herts

-We have introduced track and trace at Herts as part of a range of measures to help prevent the spread of Covid-19.
-Students, staff and visitors will need to check in and keep everyone safe.
+We have introduced Track and Trace at Herts as part of a range of measures to help prevent the spread of COVID-19.
+Students, staff and visitors will need to check-in when they are on campus to help keep everyone safe.

-You will then be notified if you have been exposed to someone who has reported having COVID-19 and you will be given advice on what you need to do next.
+By checking in across campus your will be notified if you have been exposed to someone who has reported having COVID-19 and you will be given advice on what you need to do next.

 For more information on how your data will be used by track and trace at Herts, visit track.herts.ac.uk/privacy.

 If you have any questions about track and trace at Herts, visit our frequently asked questions section.

 We are encouraging all staff and students to download not only the Herts Mobile app but also the NHS COVID-19 app launched last week.
 The NHS COVID-19 app has two main features that will help stop the spread of the virus:

 Your mobile phone will scan other mobile phones around you and identify when you have been near to another person for more than 15 minutes.
 If one of those people then test positive for COVID-19, you will get an alert to your phone telling you that you are at risk of having been infected and need to self-isolate.

 This information is completely anonymous – you will not know who has tested positive, nor will the NHS or anyone else have your details.
 If you are contacted subsequently by the Test and Trace service, this will be because you have been identified as a contact of the person with the positive test.

 By scanning the QR code displayed at venue (e.g. pub, restaurant, etc.) and logging your attendance, then if anyone also at that venue at the same time reports a positive test you will again get an alert to your phone telling you that you are at risk of having been infected and need to self-isolate